grandiose-pizza/rag_requirements/README.md

     - File formats supported?
     - Max file size supported?
-    - Average latency as a function of file upload size
+    - Average latency of end to end request as a function of file upload size
-    - Average latency as a function of file input query + chat history bucketed to different file sizes
+    - Average latency of end to end request as a function of file input query + chat history bucketed to different file sizes
     - Does the PDF need to be readbale or do you have inbuilt OCR for non readable PDFs